fernandezfran/exma/README.md

 * Read and write MD trajectory frames in .xyz and .lammpstrj format (including charges, image of the particles or some other property).
 * Write input file for LAMMPS.
 * Estimate errors with the block average method.
-* Initializate positions of atoms in SC, BCC or FCC crystals.
+* Initializate positions of atoms in:
+    - SC, BCC, FCC, DCC crystals,
+    - spherical nanoparticles.
 * Apply PBC.
 * Calculate:
-    - clusterization,
+    - clusterization (dbscan),
     - the coordination number (CN), the ligancy or in a shell, for monoatomic or diatomic systems,
     - effective neighbors (EN),
     - mean square displacement (MSD),